AscendingPassage.com HOME PAGE.

 pensively and in such a way that we at once understand each other.
 A

 mutual sympathy unites us.
-A Cookess in spectacles surmounts him--the
+A Cookess in blue spectacles surmounts him, bony and severe.
+Over her traveling

-which accentuates the angularity of her figure, and in her person she
+which accentuates the angularity of her figure.
+In her person she

 seems the very incarnation of the respectability of the British Isles.

-The poor little white thing regards me with melancholy.
+The poor little white donkey regards me with melancholy.
 His ears

-twitch restlessly and his beautiful eyes, so fine, so observant of
+twitch restlessly and his big beautiful eyes, so fine, so observant of

 everything, say to me as plain as words: